victordomingos/optimize-images/docs/docs_EN.md

 (presumably a photo or photo-like image) to a more efficient format.
 It uses an algorithm to determine whether the conversion is worthwhile and decides automatically about it.
-Use `-cb` (or `--convert-big`) for this automatic selection, or `-ca` (or `--convert-all`) to convert every PNG found.
-By default, the original PNG files remain untouched and are kept alongside the converted images in their original folders.
+Use `-cb` (or `--convert-big`) for this automatic selection (specific to big photographic PNGs), or `-ca` (or `--convert-all`) to convert every image found, regardless of its source format.
+By default, the original files remain untouched and are kept alongside the converted images in their original folders.

 The conversion target is JPEG by default.
-Add the `-tw` (or `--to-webp`) argument to produce WebP files instead - unlike JPEG, WebP keeps any transparency.
+Use `-cf` (or `--convert-to FORMAT`) to choose another output format.
+The available targets depend on the codecs compiled into the Pillow build in use (typically `jpeg`, `png`, `webp`, `avif` and `jpeg2000`); run with `-h` to see the choices on your system.
+Unlike JPEG, formats such as WebP, AVIF and PNG keep any transparency.

+Conversion honours the size comparison just like in-place optimization: the converted file is kept only when it actually turns out smaller than the original, unless you disable the comparison with `-nc`.
+This is what makes it safe to request any target - if it would not save space, it is simply skipped.

 **IMPORTANT: IF A FILE WITH THE SAME NAME AND TARGET EXTENSION ALREADY EXISTS, IT WILL BE REPLACED BY THE FILE RESULTING FROM THIS CONVERSION.**